This post may contain affiliate links. See my disclosure for more information.

 This recipe is so easy to customize, too.
 I often don’t have celery.
 Still tastes great.
 Allergic to green peppers?
 Still tastes great.
 I have made this for picky eaters who don’t like ‘hunks’ of vegetables in things, so I’ll puree the celery, onion and green pepper.
 (In fact, that’s my standard way of making it for my picky eaters) Still tastes great.

-==> A note if you decide to double the recipe, which I frequently do when we have guests (we like leftovers!).
-When I double it, I like to bake it in the really big foil pans from the dollar store.
+A note if you decide to double the recipe, which I frequently do when we have guests (we like leftovers!): When I double it, I like to bake it in the really big foil pans from the dollar store.
 If you do that, set the foil pan on a baking sheet for stability.
 Also, you will need to about double the cooking time as well..that’s a lot of rice!
-I didn’t do that the first time I doubled the recipe and we ended up having time for a game of Ticket to Ride before dinner.
+I didn’t do that the first time I doubled the recipe and we ended up having time to play a game before dinner.
 (Thankfully we had very gracious guests over that night.)

 I’ve also tripled the recipe and cooked it in a large electric roaster when cooking for large groups … or graduation parties!